MousaNageh/valify-task/README.md

 print(response.json())
 ```
 - notes :
-  - this api requires q authentication using access token as shown in python code
+  - this api requires authentication using access token as shown in python code
   - `<shared_secret_id>` replaced with shared secret id retrieved from list of shared secrets.